Adroiti/docs-for-code-review-tools/TSLint/interface-over-type-literal.md

-Pattern: Interface over type literal
+Pattern: Use of type literal

 Issue: -